James Tont operazione U.N.O.

-James Tont operazione U.N.O. or Operation Goldsinger is a 1965 French/Italian international co-production Eurospy film spoof based on James Bond's Goldfinger.
+James Tont operazione U.N.O. or Operation Goldsinger is a 1965 French and Italian international co-production Eurospy film spoof based on James Bond's Goldfinger.
 Co-written and co-directed by Bruno Corbucci and Giovanni Grimaldi, the film stars Lando Buzzanca as James Tont Agent 007 1/2 a parody of James Bond and Loris Gizzi as Erik Goldsinger, a parody of Auric Goldfinger.
 It was followed by James Tont operazione D.U.E..

 Plot

 James Tont (from Italian tonto, "dumb"), Agent 007 1/2 of Her Majesty's Secret Service is sent to Trinidad where he recovers microfilm concealed inside an enemy agent.
 After performing surgery to remove the microfilm and the enemy agent's inflamed appendix, Tont is ordered to Las Vegas to contact CIA Agent Tristian Rider for further instructions.
 Prior to meeting Rider, Tont meets music producer Erik Goldsinger, one of the wealthiest men in the world.
 Seeing that Goldsinger wins at the crap table by using loaded dice, Tont defeats Goldsinger by outcheating him; altering the spots on a die from three to two.
 Goldsinger if further humiliated when Tont refuses to give him a chance to win back his money.
 Goldsinger storms off with his Oriental manservant Kayo crushing the loaded dice in his fist and giving Tont the powdered remnants.

 Goldsinger's revenge comes soon.
 Joyce Patterson, one of Goldsinger's singers and female agents seduces Tont, drugs him and attempts to assassinate him by covering him in gold paint that proves non fatal when she fails to cover his body completely.
 The golden Tont is discovered by Tristian Rider who informs Tont that his mission is to investigate Goldsinger.

 Rider sends Tont to New York City to obtain information from Barbara Ray, CIA Agent SOS 112 who is secretly working for Goldsinger as a musical director.
 To avoid suspicion she tests Tont as a singer by having him sing on a film clip.
 Listening to Tont's recording in his office, Goldsinger is ready to sign the talented Tont.
 When viewing the musical film he recognises Tont as the man who defeated him at the gambling tables.
 Goldsinger becomes enraged that Tont is not dead.
 He punishes Joyce by sending her to be disciplined in Hong Kong and attempts to assassinate Tont by sending him to a studio that has a lowered ceiling that will crush Tont.
 Tont is rescued by CIA Agent SOS 117, an intrepid white mouse who is also a ventriloquist.